Perform a cold start on a DE (dSeries) Server.

 - On UNIX, open the following file in a text editor:

-The <value> is a level
+where the <value> is a start level

 (-2) Specifies that the server starts with a normal cold start, but scheduled Events that were not yet processed at the time of shutdown are rescheduled (a SCHEDULEALLEVENTS request).
 Events that require a manual trigger are not preserved.